Zeno-16/mr-beast-virus-killer/README.md

 # MR BEAST VIRUS KILLER
+# NEWS: WE KNEW HOW IT COMEBACKS EVERY SECS SO WAIT FOR NEW UPDATE!
 <sup> This project was made by no.1_geeked, bluelabmeme and somefun81 in order to counter Mr Beast Crypto Scams on discord as commonly they are RATs and persistent discord scanners.
 This project will include blockers, scanners, cleaners, anti-viruses and more </sup>